Sdegr/Thesis/README.md

 # STEP 1 - Obtaining data

-Two corpora are used for this thesis.
+Two  bilingual corpora are used for this thesis.
 The first corpus is a Dutch -> English corpus and the other corpus \
 is a Chinese -> English corpus.
 These corpora are downloaded from;

 https://wit3.fbk.eu/mt.php?release=2014-01

-For both corpora, the test set from 2012 Ted Talks is used.

 An example of a corpus used for this thesis (containing training/dev/test) can be found in my thesis repository. \
 Thesis/dutch-english

+NOTE: For both models, the test set from 2012 is used. \
+NOTE: Somewhere in this research the development sets are renamed to validation sets (valid.src/valid.tgt).

 # STEP 2 - Cleaning data (Dutch -> English)